harmzie/qantas/README.md

 If you are not able to complete the challenge with the tools requested, but you have a framework you are familiar with, please submit the alternative with the relevant documentation on how to install and run your tool **(Linux base installations are prefered)**

+## My Code
+Step 1: Imported a class called Selector from the Testcafe module Step 2: Created a fixture called "Light Bulb" and page URL to use for the test Step 3: Added the code to test.
+Go to the page, turn the light off, wait for 3 seconds, turn it back on, wait for 3 seconds and closes the page

+## Running the code
+Step 1: Go to terminal and CD to location of the *.ts, *.js file Step 2: Run the file by typing testcafe chrome test.js Step 3: Chrome brower will open and go through the test code above.
+Once it's completed the browser will close automatically Step 4: Observe message in terminal, it should display 1 passed